 So you’re wondering if you can connect Chromecast to a TV without HDMI.
-Why bother buying a brand new TV when you can turn an old TV into a smart TV?
+Why bother buying a brand-new TV when you can turn an old TV into a smart TV?

 I was thinking the same thing so I decided to look into ways to connect my non-HDMI TV to a Chromecast, and I found some great options that work well.

-The problem is Chromecasts all use HDMI, but not all TVs or monitors have HDMI inputs.
+The problem is that Chromecasts all use HDMI, but not all TVs or monitors have HDMI inputs.
 Most people hold onto their displays for a long time.
 If it still works, why bother upgrading?
 Some people even have CRT monitors from 20+ years ago!

 Natively, there’s no way to connect Chromecast to a non-HDMI TV or monitor because the ports are not compatible.
 But there are a few adapters you can to connect your Chromecast to a TV without HDMI.